 PURPOSES

 The Corporation is a nonprofit public benefit corporation and is not organized for the private gain of any person.
-It is organized under the California Corporations Code (“CCC”) for charitable and public purposes.
+It is organized under the California Nonprofit Public Benefit Corporation Law for public and charitable purposes.

-The specific purpose of the Corporation is to operate exclusively for the benefit of, to perform the functions of and to carry out the purposes of the Internet Corporation for Assigned Names and Numbers (“ICANN”).
+[The specific purpose of the Corporation is to operate exclusively for the benefit of, to perform the functions of and to carry out the purposes of the Internet Corporation for Assigned Names and Numbers (“ICANN”).]

 The Corporation shall operate to the maximum extent feasible in an open and transparent manner and consistent with procedures designed to ensure fairness.

-The Corporation shall treat the IANA functions with equal priority.
+[The Corporation shall treat the IANA functions with equal priority.
 The Corporation shall make decisions by applying documented policies consistently, neutrally, objectively, and fairly, without singling out any particular customer for discriminatory treatment (i.e., making an unjustified prejudicial distinction between or among different customers).

-The Corporation shall respect the diversity of customers of the IANA functions and shall provide service to its customers in conformance with technical norms and in support of the global security, stability and resilience of the DNS.
+The Corporation shall respect the diversity of customers of the IANA functions and shall provide service to its customers in conformance with technical norms and in support of the global security, stability and resilience of the DNS.]

 MEMBERSHIP